 According to a 2001 Pediatric News article, most high chair injuries happen to kids younger than age one who fall from the chairs.
 The National Electronic Injury Surveillance System of the US Consumer Product Safety Commission says that from 1994 to 1998 there were about 40,650 high chair-related injuries that resulted in hospital emergency visits.
 Head injuries and facial injuries were among the most common kinds of injuries, with 94% of injuries involving fall accidents.

-If your child was injured because of a defective high chair or another poorly designed infant product, you may be entitled to products liability compensation.
+If your child was injured because of a defective high chair or another poorly designed infant product, you may be entitled to product liability compensation.

-Contact our products liability lawyers at Gilbert & Ollanik PC for a free consultation about your injuries to children case.
+Contact the product liability lawyers at The Gilbert Law Group, P.C. for a free consultation about your injuries to children case.